autonomys/subspace-docs/docs/operators_and_staking/operators.md

 Make sure to select **Submit Transaction** since the transaction needs to be signed.
 :::

-Once registered, the operator has to wait until the domain epoch is complete to start operating for the **domain**, participate in **bundle submission**, and **receive rewards**.
+Once registered, the operator has to wait until the domain epoch is complete to start operating for the **domain**, participate in **bundle production**, and **receive rewards**.

 Once the domain epoch is finished, the operator can produce bundles from the new epoch.

 Any **operator** can add more stake by using the same functionality.

-### Checking your operatorID
+### Checking your operatorId

-There are two ways to check your operatorID:
+There are two ways to check your operatorId:

 1. You can use PolkadotJS **[Network Explorer](https://polkadot.js.org/apps/#/explorer)**.